AmandaZhou1010/Data-Analyst-Nanodegree/README.md

 * Explanatory Visulizations
 * Visulization Case Study

-### Poject 5: Communicate Data Findings
+### Poject 5 - Communicate Data Findings
 I'll choose a dataset and perform an exploratory data analysis using Python.
-Then, create a presentation with explanatory plots that conveys my findings
+Then, create a presentation with explanatory plots that conveys my findings.